From Isolated Scoring to Collaborative Ranking: A Comparison-Native Framework for LLM-Based Paper Evaluation: Methodology

 For each paper pair $(i, j)$, the trained LLM generates a preference label $\hat y_{ij}$.
 To aggregate these pairwise preferences into an overall ranking, we associate each paper with a latent quality score $\theta_i \in \mathbb{R}$.
 The probability that one paper is preferred over another is modeled using the Bradley-Terry model, which defines the probability of paper $i$ being preferred over paper $j$ as:

 Given all observed pairwise preference labels, the total log-likelihood over all ordered pairs is:

 Maximizing this log-likelihood yields estimates of the latent quality scores for all papers, from which we derive a descending ranking.
-Papers whose ranks exceed a predefined threshold are accepted, while the others are rejected.
+Papers whose ranks are above a predefined threshold are accepted, while the others are rejected.